-A glass ball is filled with water and hung on a metal holder, behind it, is a burning candle positioned.
+A glass ball is filled with water and hung on a metal holder, behind it, a burning candle is positioned.
 The candlelight hits the ball and creates a cone of light on the opposite side.
 Depending on the position of candle and ball, the light guidance and intensity, as well as the width of the light cone, can be determined.

 Today’s workplace, with laptop or computer screen, create new lighting requirements.
 A traditional table lamp produces too much lux, which irritates the eye.
 Perhaps this is where the old form of lighting comes in, to meet new demands.